gempy-project/gempy/CONTRIBUTING.md

 ### Questions

-For questions about GemPy, its applications and functionality and usage, please create an issue in the GitHub repository [cgre-aachen/gempy](https://github.com/cgre-aachen/gempy).
-This way we can document any questions you may have, so other people with similar questions will be able to find the answers in the future.
+For questions about GemPy (e.g. its applications, functionality, and usage), please create an issue in the [GitHub repository](https://github.com/cgre-aachen/gempy).
+This provides a nice archive and allows others to check if their questions are already answered.

 ### Reporting Bugs